leon-r-h/bau/README.md

 - *Lists*: Manipulate lists for batch file processing (e.g., compiling multiple sources).
 - *Conditionals*: if/else statements for dynamic build configurations.
 - *File searching*: Index and list files by extension or characteristics.

+## Goals
+- Establish cruide Ninja 1.0 (not 1.1) compatibility.
+- Implement the new features.